 How to apply for an Education Health and Care Plan

-Our SEND Guidance Booklet and SEN Support (Graduated Response) Booklet contains all the guidance.
-These and the EHCP forms can be found in the section below titled (EHCP Documents) to be used for:
+Our SEND Guidance Booklet and SEN Support (Graduated Response) booklet contains all the guidance.
+These and the EHCP forms can be found below to be used for:

-- Requesting an Education, Health and Care (EHC) Needs Assessment for the first time, and
+- Requesting an Education, Health and Care (EHC) Needs Assessment for the first time

 We recommend that the accompanying guidance is referred to when completing requests for a EHC Needs Assessment or completing the Education, Health and Care Plan templates.